 I put Tutory AI head-to-head with the top contenders.
 The market is crowded right now, so I narrowed it down to the tools that actually work.

-I included ThinkAssist in this test because it has recently gained traction for its zero-fluff interface and stronger OCR engine.
+I included ThinkAssist in this test because it has recently gained traction specifically for its stronger OCR engine on handwritten homework.

 |---|---|---|---|